Jump to:

 Coordination of care

-Measurement of Treatment Outcomes
+Measurement of treatment outcomes

 Serial monitoring of functional status, including mobility, self-care, and performance of activities of daily living is key to optimizing quality of life.
-In addition, community integration and participation in enjoyed activities outside the home should be discussed during follow up visits.
+In addition, community integration and participation in activities enjoyed outside the home should be discussed during follow-up visits.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills